Cities in Spain

 Autonomous community of Canary Islands:

-CITIES OF THE AUTONOMOUS COMMUNITY OF CANTABRIA TO VISIT:
+CITIES IN THE AUTONOMOUS COMMUNITY OF CANTABRIA TO VISIT:

 • Castro-Urdiales: is a coastal city located in northern Spain, between the Cantabrian Sea and the Bay of Biscay, in the region of Cantabria.
 Along its coast there are wonderful beaches and high cliffs with stunning view of the landscape.
 In Castro Urdiales there are historical buildings, monuments and assets of cultural interest.
 Furthermore, in the area there are caves with rock paintings which prove the presence of inhabitants in prehistoric times such as these two caves.
 Read more about Castro-Urdiales here